nishanthprakash/StatisticalStoic/README.md

 # mathemonastics
-Statistical analysis of personal objectives for informed decision making
+Statistical analysis of of daily activities for informed decision making